rafloresgarcia/PeekabooCam-2/README.md

 Memory settings

 	sudo raspi-config
-select: Advanced options -\> Memory split -\> and set at least 128MB
+select: 4 Performance options -\> P2 GPU Memory -\> and set at least 128MB

 Some users report this message disappearing after changing the GPU memory allotment to 256MB from 128MB.